vidyar/shippabledocs1/sources/start.rst

         script:
          - npm test

-**For full documentation of YML refer** :ref:`HERE <setup>`.
+**Complete documentation of YML is available** :ref:`HERE <setup>`.

 --------

 **Step 4** : Test Visualizations
 --------------------------------

-If you would like to use our test visualization feature, then your code coverage output should be in cobertura xml format and test result should be in junit format.
-Refer :ref:`Code Samples <samplesref>` for more details.
+To use Shippable's test visualization feature, your code coverage output needs to be in cobertura xml format and test results should be in junit format.
+More details here :ref:`Code Samples <samplesref>`.

 --------